IAMSHENSH/g-mark-magic-ext/README.md

 - Employ intuitive structuring to finetune your bookmark assembler.

 ## 👨‍💻 Info for Developers

+This extension enjoys the simplified development and eye-catching design enabled by React, Vite, and Tailwind CSS.

 MarkMagic sprung from the vision of dedicated developers rich with an ardent passion for open-source philosophy and cutting-edge innovations.
 Our mission is deliverance of software products prompt to use, geared at streamlining everyday net surfing practices, thus enriching user efficiency.